 Student Convention Scholarship Fund

 MSHA strives to provide current and future professionals with the means to achieve their professional goals.
 As students work towards their educational and career goals, they may be financially limited due to sacrifices they have made to be successful.
-MSHA works to recognize the hard work of students and offers thirteen (13) scholarships for audiology and speech-language pathology students to attend the Annual MSHA Convention.
+MSHA works to recognize the hard work of students and offers eighteen (18) scholarships for audiology and speech-language pathology students to participate in the MSHA Leadership Academy and attend the Annual MSHA Convention.
 This scholarship covers the registration fee and two nights of lodging.

 The SWAPS event is designed to give current speech-language pathologists and audiologists the opportunity to donate old evaluation and therapy materials to university students in programs across the state.
 This event occurs every year at the MSHA Convention.
 Space is dedicated for clinicians to donate items and students to look through materials during the social on Friday evening of the Convention.
 MSHA hopes to give students an opportunity to build their resource library.